 Secret Server will also automatically change the password on all the dependencies.
 Windows Services are automatically restarted by Secret Server to ensure that the new password takes effect.
 The order of the changes on the dependencies; whether they are restarted or not; and even propagation delays can all be configured within Secret Server.

-Admins can upload a custom PowerShell script that will run after a password is changed by Secret Server.
+Admins can upload a custom script that will run after a password is changed by Secret Server.
 Scheduled changes are then tracked and logged, providing a full audit trail for compliance and accountability.
+Admins can use SSH, SQL, and PowerShell scripts for extending Secret Server’s built in service account management capabilities.